 Varicose veins can be treated, so consult your doctor if you think you have them.
 Veins near the surface of the leg are not essential and surgical removal by stripping the veins or, more commonly, removal by laser under local anaesthetic (endothermal ablation) will eradicate them.
 Sometimes a special injection (sclerotherapy) into the veins can help.
 The longer prominent varicose veins are left, the less successful surgical treatment is - so don't ignore the problem; discuss it with your GP.
 Unfortunately, in some regions, varicose vein surgery or laser treatment is not available on the NHS.

-If you have had phlebitis, thrombosis or a previous DVT, or your varicose veins cannot be treated, your leg veins should be supported at all times.
+If you have had phlebitis or thrombosis, or your varicose veins cannot be treated, your leg veins should be supported at all times.
 For mild cases which require low-strength compression, elastic support stockings or tights, available from most pharmacies, are adequate.
-For more severe varicose veins, compression hosiery is made to measure and can be prescribed by your healthcare professional.
+For more severe varicose veins, compression hosiery is made to measure and can be prescribed by your doctor or nurse.
 If you have a venous ulcer, you will need compression bandages, which will be applied by a nurse when your leg ulcer is dressed.
-Your healthcare professional will advise on which type of leg support is best for you, but the following tips may help:
+Your doctor or practice nurse will advise on which type of leg support is best for you, but the following tips may help:

-- If you need to wear compression hosiery (class 2, medium, only use class 1, light if medium not tolerated, class 3 is for more severe cases) this will usually be prescribed.
+- If you need to wear compression hosiery, this will usually be prescribed.
 It is important to have compression stockings fitted correctly.
 Your practice nurse or district nurse will usually do this and you should be measured when you are seated with your lower leg bent at 90 degrees. - If compression hosiery is required, make sure you know how to put it on.
 This is often tricky at first, so don't be afraid to ask your nurse if you are not sure.
-There are devices available to help you put your hosiery on, if required. - Always put compression hosiery on before you get out of bed your ankles are least swollen first thing in the morning, so put the stockings on before any fluid can build up. - Ordinary stockings or tights can be worn over compression hosiery if you think it looks unsightly. - Try not to stand still for long stretches of time.
-If you have to, then flex your feet frequently for example, tap your feet, rise up onto your toes, or bend at the knees as this will help to keep blood moving in the veins.

-- It is better to sit or walk than to stand still, and it is even better to sit with your feet up.
+There are devices available to help you put your hosiery on, if required. - Always put compression hosiery on before you get out of bed - your ankles are least swollen first thing in the morning, so put the stockings on before any fluid can build up. - Ordinary stockings or tights can be worn over compression hosiery if you think it looks unsightly. - Try not to stand still for long stretches of time.
+If you have to, then flex your feet frequently for example, tap your feet, rise up onto your toes, or bend at the knees as this will help to keep blood moving in the veins. - It is better to sit or walk than to stand still, and it is even better to sit with your feet up.
 Whenever you get a chance to sit down, perhaps to watch television or read a newspaper, rest your feet up on a stool that is at least the same height as the chair.
 If possible, raise your legs even higher, so they are level with your chest, by lying on a bed or full length on a sofa.
-This will help to relieve aching legs and reduce ankle swelling. - Exercise is important.
-A spot of brisk walking every two hours (even if you are inside the house) or, if you can, walking up stairs (rather than taking a lift) can make your leg muscles work and help push blood through the veins.
-If your mobility is reduced, you can purchase a pedal machine to use when sitting.
+This will help to relieve aching legs and reduce ankle swelling.